 Sept 6 (The following statement was released by the rating agency)

-list of rating actions follows at the end of this release.
+at 'F1'.
+A full list of ratings follows at the end of this release.

 KEY RATING DRIVERS